phonaputer/introduction-to-go-training/README.md

 To do the homework you will need to install Go 1.14 on your local machine.
 You can do this with your package manager of choice.
-Or, if you prefer, you can download it as a tar following these instructions: https://golang.org/doc/install
+Or you can download an installer (or tar archive) by following the instructions on the Go website: https://golang.org/doc/install

 ## How to verify your answers locally